puzzlef/pagerank-barrierfrees-openmp/README.md

 independently, *without* waiting (with a barrier) for other threads to complete an iteration.
-This minimizes unnecessary waits and allows each thread to be on a *different iteration number* (which may or may not be beneficial for convergence) [(3)].
+This minimizes unnecessary waits and allows each thread to be on a *different iteration number* (which may or may not be beneficial for convergence) [(3)]. **Monolithic PageRank** is the standard PageRank computation where vertices are grouped by *strongly connected components* (SCCs).
+This improves *locality* of memory accesses and thus improves performance [(4)].

-Dynamic graphs, which change with time, have many applications.
-Computing ranks of vertices from scratch on every update (*static PageRank*) may not be good enough for an *interactive system*.
-In such cases, we only want to process ranks of vertices which are likely to have changed.
-To handle any new vertices added/removed, we first *adjust* the *previous ranks* (before the graph update/batch) with a *scaled 1/N-fill* approach [(4)].
-Then, with **naive** **dynamic approach** we simply run the PageRank algorithm with the *initial ranks* set to the adjusted ranks.
-Alternatively, with the (fully) **dynamic approach** we first obtain a *subset of vertices* in the graph which are likely to be affected by the update (using BFS/DFS from changed vertices), and then perform PageRank computation on *only* this *subset of vertices*.

-In this experiment, we compare the performance of **static**, **naive dynamic**, and (fully) **barrier-free iterations in dynamic OpenMP-based ordered PageRank** (along with similar *unordered/ordered OpenMP-based approaches*).
-We take *temporal graphs* as input, and add edges to our in-memory graph in batches of size `10^2 to 10^6`.
-However we do *not* perform this on every point on the temporal graph, but *only* on *5 time samples* of the graph (5 samples are good enough to obtain an average).
-At each time sample we load `B` edges (where *B* is the batch size), and perform *static*, *naive dynamic*, and *dynamic* PageRank.
-At each time sample, each approach is performed *5* *times* to obtain an average time for that sample.
-A *schedule* of `dynamic, 2048` is used for *OpenMP-based PageRank* as obtained in [(5)].
-We use the follwing PageRank
+In this experiment, we perform two different approaches of barrier-free iterations of *OpenMP-based ordered PageRank*; one in which each thread detects convergence by measuring the difference between the previous and the current ranks of all the vertices (**full**), and the other in which the difference is measured between the previous and current ranks of only the subset of vertices being processed by each thread (**part**).
+Both approahes are performed in either the standard way (with vertices arranged in vertex-id order) or with the monolithic approach (where vertices are grouped by SCCs).
+This is done while adjusting the tolerance `τ` from `10^-1` to `10^-14` with three different tolerance functions:
-parameters: damping factor `α = 0.85`, tolerance `τ = 10^-6`, and limit the
-maximum number of iterations to `L = 500.` The error between the current and the previous iteration is obtained with *L1-norm*, and is used to detect convergence. *Dead ends* in the graph are handled by adding self-loops to all vertices in the graph (*loopall* approach [(6)]).
-Error in ranks obtained for each approach is measured relative to the *sequential static approach* using *L1-norm*.
+`L1-norm`, `L2-norm`, and `L∞-norm`.
+We also compare it with OpenMP-based unordered and ordered PageRank for the same tolerance and tolerance function.
+We use a damping factor of `α = 0.85` and limit the maximum number of iterations to `L = 500`.
+The error between the approaches is calculated with *L1-norm*.
+The *sequential unordered* approach is considered to be the *gold standard* (wrt to which error is measured). *Dead ends* in the graph are handled by self loops to all the vertices (*loopall* approach [(5)]).

-From the results, we observe that **OpenMP-based unordered PageRank is faster** **than ordered approach**, and **Barrier-free PageRank with partial error** **measurement is faster than the one with full error measurement**. **Partial** **barrier-free dynamic PageRank is the fastest approach for batch sizes below or** **equal to** `10^3`, while **OpenMP-based unordered dynamic PageRank is the** **fastest for larger batch sizes**.
-We also note that OpenMP-based dynamic and naive dynamic have almost identical performance, while barrier-free dynamic approaches are faster what naive dynamic approaches.
-In terms of the number of iterations, we observe that parital barrier-free dynamic/naive dynamic approaches requires the fewest iterations to converge for all batch sizes.
-We also note that all dynamic and naive dynamic approaches require similar number of iterations to converge.
+From the results, we observe that **monolithic approaches are faster** than default approaches in all the cases.
+We also observe that **monolithic** **barrier-free** **approach with partial error measurement** is the **fastest** in terms of *time*, and in terms of *iterations* for tolerance below `10^-10`.
+However, *barrier-free approach with full error measurement* appears to take the most time.

 All outputs are saved in a [gist] and a small part of the output is listed here.
 Some [charts] are also included below, generated from [sheets].
 The input data